Applied Scholastics: Study Tech

 Study Tech is a teaching methodology developed by L. Ron Hubbard.

 Hubbard's theories on education describe three "barriers to learning".
 The first is the absence of mass, pertaining to the lack of a physical object relating to a concept.
 The second is a steep study "gradient", meaning a necessary previous step was skipped to master a skill.
 The third is the "misunderstood word", which necessitates looking up unclear words in the dictionary.

 Students are taught that "misunderstood words" are a major cause of confusion and misunderstanding.
 They are taught to use dictionaries extensively.
 Emphasis is also put on making sure children are taught at a "gradient", so that a subject's crucial elementary concepts come before more difficult concepts.
 "Mass" is described as a measure of mental tangibility that students ascribe to a subject, so that students have a picture in their mind of the thing they are learning about.

 Applied Scholastics licenses Study Tech to a number of schools throughout the world.
 In return, these schools pay 4% of their gross income to Applied Scholastics.

+Publishing

+Applied Scholastics markets several books that are "Based on the works of L. Ron Hubbard" and were copyrighted by L. Ron Hubbard Library and printed by Bridge Publications, the publishing arm of the Church of Scientology.
+Later, the books were re-published under the imprint "Effective Education Publishing".
+They include:

+Though the books contain a biography of Hubbard, they omit mentioning his role as the founder of Scientology.
+The books do not mention any connection with Scientology.

+Applied Scholastics has also teamed up with educational publisher Heron Books, operated by Delphi Schools, to provide a collection of L. Ron Hubbard's writings on study, education and children.